chunweiliu/bigchem/README.md

 Input molecules are formatted into their bitstring representations.
 For an example, see demo/bitstring-hex-encode.py

 # Results
-In sum, we made the speed improve by 5 in log scale
+In sum, we made the speed improve by 5 in log scale in our benchmark.
 ![images/speed.png](images/speed.png)
 ![images/time.png](images/time.png)